agreshno/Reports_sascha/Report-1.md

 ![per seq gc](https://github.com/agreshno/bioinf/blob/master/per_seq_gc.png)

-One peak on this graph indicates that there was no contamination with RNA from other species.
+Only one peak on this graph indicates that there was no contamination with RNA from other species.

 ![n cont](https://github.com/agreshno/bioinf/blob/master/n%20content.png)

-N content was low which means that there was no gaps in the reads.
+N content was low which means that there were no gaps in the reads.

 ![adapt cont](https://github.com/agreshno/bioinf/blob/master/adapt%20cont.png)

 Adapter content was low which means that all of the adapters were removed.

-The program Trimmomatic was used to trim/remove low quality reads, or reads that have adapter sequences in them.
+The program Trimmomatic was used to trim/remove low quality reads or reads that have adapter sequences in them.

 [clean_reads.sh](https://github.com/agreshno/bioinf/blob/master/clean_reads.sh) script was used with the following commands: